 The online IBA application process is the most preferred; it is the easiest, quickest and most efficient way to apply for a Travel Card and provides the added benefit of being able to track its progress.
 A fillable PDF application form is also available on the travel card vendor's website.
 For the online application, the applicant is provided an invitation passcode and website link to apply for a card.
-Before the APC can submit the application, the applicant must have completed and signed GTCC Regulations Statement of Understanding (see Annex 1) and provide a "Program & Policies - Travel Card 101" training completion certificate and either agreed to a credit score check (soft pull) or completed a DD 2883 Alternate Credit Worthiness Assessment form.
+Before the APC can submit the application, the applicant must have completed and signed a GTCC Statement of Understanding (DD3120) and provide a "Program & Policies - Travel Card 101" training completion certificate and either agreed to a credit score check (soft pull) or completed a DD 2883 Alternate Credit Worthiness Assessment form.

 A. Routine Applications.
 Once the applicant and supervisor have filled in their required fields of the application, the APC will complete the final entries including billing hierarchy specifics and ensure that all required information on the application is complete.
 If the applicant completed a DD 2883 in lieu of authorizing a credit score, the APC annotates this on the application.
 The APC then submits the online application or forwards the completed fillable PDF application to the travel card vendor, who then proofs the finished application and establishes a new IBA.
 If the APC submitted the application online, they will be able to monitor the application status in real time in the travel card vendor's EAS.
-SOUs, training certificates, and DD 2883s are not submitted to the travel card vendor with the application.
+SOUs and certificates can be uploaded in the cardholder's profile but DD2883s should not be uploaded nor submitted with the application.